-There are 5 stages on the Financial Wellness Roadmap.
-You’re probably familiar with these terms: financial literacy, financial capability, financial security, financial independence, and financial freedom.
+The Financial Wellness Roadmap has 5 stages that include: financial literacy, financial capability, financial security, financial independence, and financial freedom.

 I created the Roadmap to guide you to better health and wealth.
 My hope is that you enjoy living today as you plan for a better tomorrow.